DanCharousek/firefox-extension-with-vue/Article/article-part_2.md

 ![Styled markup](img/article_2/styled_markup.png)

 This is great, but now the list items are hardcoded.
-Let's fix that by creating a data property with an array of tabs and listing them in template.
+Let's fix that by creating a data property with an array of tabs and list them in template.

     <template>
         <div>